Gabriel Narutowicz: 1865–1920

 Narutowicz finished his secondary education at the Liepāja Gymnasium, Latvia.
 He then enrolled at the Saint Petersburg Imperial University, in the Faculty of Physics and Mathematics.
 Illness, however, caused him to suspend those studies and to later transfer to the Zurich Polytechnic in Switzerland, where he studied from 1887 to 1891.

 Narutowicz helped exiled Poles on the run from the Russian authorities during his time in Switzerland.
 He was also connected with a Polish émigré socialist party, "Proletariat".
 As a result of his associations, he was banned from returning to Russia and had a warrant issued for his arrest.
-In 1895 Narutowicz became a Swiss citizen and, after completing his studies, he was employed as an engineer during the construction of the St. Gallen railway.
+In 1895, Narutowicz became a Swiss citizen and, after completing his studies, he was employed as an engineer during the construction of the St. Gallen railway.

 Narutowicz proved to be an outstanding engineering expert and, in 1895, became chief of works on the River Rhine.
-Later he was hired by the Kurstein technical office.
+Later, he was hired by the Kurstein technical office.
 His works were exhibited at the International Exhibition in Paris (1896), and he would become a famous pioneer of electrification in Switzerland.
 Narutowicz directed the construction of many other European hydroelectric power plants, such as in Monthey, Mühleberg, and Andelsbuch.

-In 1907 he became a professor at ETH Zurich, in the water construction institute in Zurich.
+In 1907, he became a professor at ETH Zurich, in the water construction institute in Zurich.
 He was dean of that institute from 1913 to 1919.
 He was also a member of the Swiss Committee for Water Economy.
-In 1915 he was chosen chairman of the International Committee for the regulation of the River Rhine.
+In 1915, he was chosen chairman of the International Committee for the regulation of the River Rhine.

 During World War I, he cooperated with the General Swiss Committee tasked with helping victims of the war in Poland and was also a member of La Pologne et la Guerre, located in Lausanne.
-A follower of the ideas of Józef Piłsudski, in September 1919 Narutowicz was invited by the Polish government to return to Poland to take part in the rebuilding of the nation's infrastructure.
+A follower of the ideas of Józef Piłsudski, Narutowicz was invited in September 1919 by the Polish government to return to Poland to take part in the rebuilding of the nation's infrastructure.